 Epileptics are chest breathers.
 This significantly decreases oxygenation of the brain.
 How?
 The lower parts of the lungs do not get fresh air.
 Hence, any time you breathe using your chest, your drastically increase chances and severity of seizures.
-Consequently, the success rate for this exercise is much higher if you can employ your diaphragm or abdomen for your inhalations, instead of chest - Learn Diaphragmatic Breathing.
+Consequently, the success rate for this exercise is much higher if you can employ your diaphragm or abdomen for your inhalations, instead of the chest - Learn Diaphragmatic Breathing.

 Mouth breathing is another factor that worsens symptoms of seizures and can lead to more severe types of seizures.
 Therefore, you should take actions to ensure that you have nasal breathing 24/7 (including sleep, physical exercise, and speaking).
-This will help present seizures and stop them long before you get any signs of seizures.
+This will help prevent seizures and stop them long before you get any signs of seizures.
 Use this Manual to get rid of your mouth breathing "How to maintain nasal breathing 24/7".

 How to prevent seizures during night sleep

-them when waking up in the morning.
+Some epileptics have seizures during the night without even being aware of them when waking up in the morning.
 There are, on the other hand, special

 - nasal breathing only during sleep (learn and apply mouth taping technique, if your mouth is sometimes dry when you wake up in the morning),

-- prevention of sleeping on back
+- prevention of sleeping on the back

 - normal heat exchange (do not use too warm blankets or clothes while sleeping)

 - high body oxygen level when you go to sleep (hence, do not eat just before sleep; if you have to, sleep in a sitting position in an armchair)